jltovar/sage_decoy-free/README.md

 4. **Entrapment-guided calibration.** Where validation entrapments are available, use monotone recalibration, such as isotonic regression, to map reported q-values onto observed entrapment-estimated FDR.
 5. **Layer-separated output fields.** Future output should preserve base, physical, reproducibility, and final hierarchical evidence separately so that every rescue/demotion is auditable.

-The first two items now have conservative workflow implementations as described above; the listed extensions remain future work.
+The workflow already provides exact in-memory window selection and fail-closed expert exclusion;
+the diagnostics and adaptive weighting described here are possible extensions to those conservative implementations.

 ---

-## 5. References
+## References

 Core decoy-free and lower-order modeling: